dbt-labs/docs.getdbt.com/website/docs/docs/dbt-cloud/dbt-cloud-enterprise/setting-up-sso-with-okta.md

 To complete this section, you will need a _login slug_.
 This slug controls the URL where users on your account can log into your application via Okta.
 Login slugs are typically the lowercased name of your organization separated with dashes.
-For example, the _login slug_ for Fishtown Analytics would be `fishtown-analytics`.
+For example, the _login slug_ for dbt Labs would be `dbt-labs`.
 Login slugs must be unique across all dbt Cloud accounts, so pick a slug that uniquely identifies your company.

 On the **SAML Settings** page, enter the following values: